nico-bachner/slidev-theme-geist/example.md

 # Slidev Theme Geist

-A Vercel theme for Slidev
+The Vercel theme for Slidev

 <div class="pt-24">
   Press <KBD>space</KBD> to go to the next page ->